Alonso-del-Arte/chess/doc/GameNotation.md

 As someone who's studied algebraic number theory, I don't see what's so "algebraic" about chess algebraic notation.
-So-called algebraic notation has become so standard it might eventually be called just "notation" and occasionally "standard notation" to distinguish it from other notations.
+So-called algebraic notation has become so standard it is often called just "notation," and occasionally "standard notation" to distinguish it from other notations.

 On the very first move, no capture is possible.
 This means that a pawn on a player's very first move can only move forward one or two spaces.
 Therefore, in